Who runs this site?

 The Backstory

-But I soon found that tracking down reading materials was difficult and frustrating.
-Everything I picked up tended to be too long, too short, too easy, or too hard, and I ended up spending more time looking for something that was suitable than actually doing any reading.
-I wanted something challenging, and was willing to work to understand it, but every time I found something new to read, I never knew if I would be able to finish it.
+I started CRP in 2011 as a side-project, in part to hold myself accountable for studying Chinese on a regular basis, in part to pay it forward and help other students improve their skills.
+At the time, I found it very difficult to find materials at my reading level.
+I didn’t know where on the Chinese internet to look for something to read.
+When I did find something, it was either too long, too short, too easy, or too hard, and I ended up spending more time looking for something that was suitable than actually doing any reading.
+Even worse, every time I found something new to read, I never knew if I would be able to finish it.
 I’d often get through a few paragraphs only to hit a phrase I couldn’t decipher and, with no one to ask, would have to put the reading aside.
+So, I started this site, and every time I found something worth translating, I’d post it here to share with others.

 How did you do those pop-up Chinese hover effects?